BlueNetCat/BlueNetCatAccio4.github.io/geoportal/README.md

 ## Human activities
 ### [Discharge points of urban treatment plants](data/discharge_urban_treatment_plants.geojson)
 This dataset has been reduced to points that are near the coast.
 It is limited to the Spanish Mediterranean coast.
 I still don't know if there is any information available related to each point.
+Also, is this related to marine outfalls (emissaris submarins)?

 ## Cartography
 ### [National Parks](data/national_parks.geojson)